ForwardFinancing/forwardfinancing.github.io/_posts/2018-10-04-js-testing.md

   });
 ```

-This first example makes use of Jest library to set what we expect to see with each set of values.
+This first example makes use of Jest to set what we expect to see with each set of values.
 The behavior of the function on each case is evaluated and we can set the expected result according
 the params.

 Now how does Jest and Enzyme work with React components? :thinking:
-Let's say we have a login box component with fields for email and password:
+Let's say we have a login box component with fields for email and password
+that sends the form when clicking the button or when hitting enter key.

 ```javascript